kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Handle CONST on all DS_TYPE_STR.
 Can then use "hello" ptr const . to print a pointer as a string which destroying the original
 * TODO A save and restore word for device/cartdev.
 If needed could I use symbol reference instead?
 * TODO getid is slow. does it bail on first hit?
-* TODO Make the MENU function look nicer and responsive
 * TODO Add scroll down indicator to menu code
 * TODO need word to get file id by name
 * TODO need word to get file name by id